Understanding Bundles

 description: A bundle that does something useful

-# Include other bundles
+# Include other bundles and behaviors

 includes: